Nathan Bittle: Recruiting

 Bittle was considered a five-star recruit by 247Sports and ESPN, and a four-star recruit by Rivals.
 On September 15, 2020, he committed to playing college basketball for Oregon over offers from Gonzaga, UCLA and Arizona.

+College career

+After playing sparingly as a freshman, Bittle averaged 7.3 points and 5.1 rebounds per game as a sophomore.
+He missed nine weeks as a junior following surgery on his left wrist.